MP Estate Planning UK

 Required Documentation

-• The original deed of variation document.
+• The deed of variation itself, properly drafted, signed, and dated.

 Timeframes for Submission